mooreds/docs-1/get-started/sql-quickstart.md

 ## Understanding operations

 You can use the documentation tab in the bottom half of the code console.
 If you browse to **google\_mail &gt; get\_messages**, you'll notice a few things.
 First, the required `userId` parameter has a special value `me`, indicating the current authenticated user.
 Second, next to the operation name, there is a _pagination_ flag.
-This flag indicates that you can ask Transposit to automatically paginate for you.
+This flag indicates that Transposit will automatically paginate the API for you.
 More on this in a bit.

-## SQL select statements
+## SELECT statements

 Let's query Gmail for your 10 most recent messages.